 Many call centers overlook preparation.
-Simply enough, your agents should be skilled enough to take on the increase workload of calls based on a new product release or landing page success, or even just time of day.
-Call center managers should always adjust to the times of day their customers call in the most frequently, as well as how long these calls typically take.
-Forecasting accuracy is a metric that most call center managers only dissect monthly or even quarterly– however, this metric, due to the monthly variation, should be dissected weekly for accuracy.
+Agents should be equipped and skilled enough to take on the increased call workloads driven by new product release, landing page success, or even just time of day.
+Call center managers should always adjust their staffing models to the times of day their customers call in the most frequently, as well as how long these calls typically take.
+Without accurate predictions of changes in call volume, your other customer service KPIs or agent morale could take a hit.

-Improving forecasting accuracy all begins with accurate reporting.
+Improving forecasting accuracy all begins with accurate call center reporting.
 Use the data available to you to see the hours your customers are calling in most frequently.
-Plan your campaigns ahead of time and be transparent to your agents about the increased workload.
+Plan your campaigns ahead of time and be transparent with your agents about expected increases in workload.

 10. Self-service Accessibility

-Call duration is a statistic that can help the flow of your call center.
+Average call duration is a metric that can help the flow of your call center.
 Simply put, call duration is the average length of time your agents are on call with a customer.
-Oftentimes, integrating features like an IVR, advanced scripting, detailed dispositions, CTI screenpops, etc. can be extremely influential in giving your agents the best ability to solve your customers’ needs.
+Oftentimes, integrating features like an IVR, advanced dynamic scripting, detailed dispositions, and CTI screenpops can be extremely influential in giving your agents the best ability to solve your customers’ needs.
 This increased ability can sometimes be accompanied by a decrease in average call duration.

 13. Average Handle Time